What's in my toolbox?

 Coaching is a process between two people, which helps the person being coached attain their goals much faster than they would on their own.
 It also helps clients to gain new insights into themselves.
 Coaching is often responsible for producing those 'aha' moments and shedding light on situations in a way you had never seen them before.

 Coaching is supportive, amazingly empowering and gets great results – if you have the right coach.

 What sort of Coach are you?

-I am a genuine, warm, intuitive and supportive coach and insist on our sessions being fun.
+I am a genuine, warm, intuitive, and supportive coach and I insist on our sessions being fun.
 I am extremely passionate about working with others.
 My results are your results – and I want you to be the best you can be.

-I will sometimes challenge you and will offer help if I feel you are struggling.
-When working with me I'll ask you to commit fully to the process – but I do it with a smile and you will find me encouraging and empathetic rather than pushy.
+I will sometimes challenge you and will offer guidance if I feel you are struggling.
+When working with me, I'll ask you to commit fully to the process – but I do it with a smile and you will find me encouraging and empathetic rather than pushy.